canndyy/all_leukemia_classifier/README.md

- Microscopic image classifier to distinguish between normal and Acute Lymphoblastic Leukemia (ALL) blast cells.
+ Microscopic image classifier that distinguishes between normal and Acute Lymphoblastic Leukemia (ALL) blast cells.
  Trained using CNN and transfer learning with Tensorflow.
 Accuracy 83.56%.

  Dataset used:
  https://www.kaggle.com/datasets/andrewmvd/leukemia-classification
+ ** note normal cells are being labelled as 'hem' in dataset **

- canndyy 2023
+ canndyy June 2023